 Single Coil pickups are known for their inherently bright and snappy tone.
 Lowering the tone control knob can help round off some of the sharp edges.
 Below are some of the more popular guitar configurations that come with single coil pickups.

 Strat (SSS)style guitars, like the Fender Stratocaster, have three single coil pickups.
 They generally come with 2 tone knobs.
 Strat tone knobs usually have one assigned for the neck pickup and a second for the middle pickup.
 Note that tweaking the tone knob affects the resulting tone of in-between positions, from subtle to overt.
 For example, you can warm up the Fender Strat's famous in-between tones (positions 2 and 4) by lowering the middle pickup tone.

 With the Strat tone knobs' 3-pickup configuration, there are a lot of modification options possible.
 Some of the more popular ones include Eric Johnson's Tone Knob Mod which sets the 2nd tone knob to control the middle and bridge pickup.
 I personally use this mod on my '80 Fender JV Strat and I'm happy with how it allows for warmer bridge pickup and in-between sounds.

 - Telecaster (SS) style guitars are among the brightest-sounding electric guitars.
-The popularity of their bright voicing is the reason why many just keep the tone knob at max.
+The popularity of their bright voicing is the reason why many just keep its one tone knob at max.
 Those who do lower the tone knob, do so at a minimum, so they can retain the familiar Tele tone while only subtly reducing treble harshness.